jjoishi/SpringBoot/Tutorials/2. Spring Framework - Spring Fundamentals/README.md

                return aService;
             }
          ```
-         In your `Application' class, if your print the the hashcode of two different SpeakerService instances, observe that they are the same.
+         In your `Application` class, if your print the the hashcode of two different SpeakerService instances, observe that they are the same.
          ```
             SpeakerService aSpeakerService = appContext.getBean("speakerService", SpeakerService.class);
             SpeakerService aSpeakerService2 = appContext.getBean("speakerService", SpeakerService.class);